CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 $ s3cmd du -H
 ```

-In the case you use _swift client_, you can check it with command:
+In the case you use _Swift client_, you can check it with command:
 ```bash
 $ swift stat
 ```